robocassie/dijon/README.md

-# icyboy
+# dijon
 A GameBoy emulator for macOS and Nintendo Switch (WIP), written in C.

 Complete with a BG Map viewer with scrolling viewport.

 Currently requires a GameBoy bootrom image.
-Tetris is the only game that boots without severe graphical errors.

 ## Building and running